 This report examines local government and court compliance with some of the most basic data security practices.
-The State Auditor's Office examined audits released in fiscal year 2015 and this summary highlights the following five most common cybersecurity issues.
+The State Auditor's Office compiled results of 30 local government and court audits issued by the office between July 2015 and June 2016, that contained cybersecurity concerns.
+This summary highlights the following five most common cybersecurity issues.